 There are two ways to try the iPadOS 13 beta.
 You can either join Apple’s developer program or you can sign up for Apple’s Beta Software Program.
 Most people will want to try the software via the Beta Software Program.

-An Apple developer account requires a yearly membership fee.
-Apple’s Beta Software Program is a free service that requires an Apple ID and a compatible device.
+An Apple developer account requires a yearly membership fee, but Apple’s Beta Software Program is a free service that requires an Apple ID and a compatible device.

 If you want to signup and become a developer, here’s how you get the developer iPad OS 13 beta on your tablet.
 If you’d prefer to install the public iPadOS 13 beta for free, here’s how you signup for that.